 - Feeding and swallowing therapy for children with cleft lip and cleft palate.

-Specialists in the Rush Craniofacial Center also collaborate with clinicians in the Pediatric Aerodigestive Program to provide coordinated, advanced care for complicated airway, swallowing and feeding disorders.
+We also collaborate with clinicians in the Pediatric Aerodigestive Program to help provide coordinated, advanced care for children with complicated airway, swallowing and feeding disorders.